HugoTian/admin/pa5/pa5spec.md

 Make sure to remove all self edges before processing data.

-You should implement two different stopping criteria: stop after K iterations, and stop after every node changes no more than X. The values X and K should be command-line arguments of your tool that we can change.
+You should implement two different stopping criteria: stop after K iterations, and stop after every node changes no more than X (X=|curr-prev|/prev).
+The values X and K should be command-line arguments of your tool that we can change.

 ### Result Output